 Then I spent a summer teaching experiential education in nature.
 It was here that I saw students become self-directed and aware all through the students being put in the driver's seat.
 Not long after, my wife and I founded Teens Grow Greens.
 This is what I was meant to do.

 After leaving classroom teaching to explore passion projects, I discovered that one of my passions was my city.
 I started a city blog called Relevant Milwaukee and chronicled a year in the life of a hotel as the Pfister Narrator-in-Residence.
-Then, after the unrest in Sherman Park in August 2016, I founded ZIP MKE , which for three years has collected over 2,000 photographs representing faces, places, and events from all 28 ZIP Codes in the city of Milwaukee.
-I direct the annual Jane’s Walk MKE (janeswalkmke.org), which hosted over f40 free walks, bikes, and paddles in 2019 in honor of our namesake, urbanist activist Jane Jacobs.
-Finally, I am an award-winning columnist-at-large for Milwaukee Independent.
+Then, after the unrest in Sherman Park in August 2016, I founded ZIP MKE , which for three years collected over 2,000 photographs representing faces, places, and events from all 28 ZIP Codes in the city of Milwaukee.
+I also organized the annual Jane’s Walk MKE (janeswalkmke.org) for three years, which hosted over 40 free walks, bikes, and paddles in 2019 in honor of its namesake, urbanist activist Jane Jacobs.
+I am a three-time award-winning columnist and photographer for Milwaukee Independent.